 Conserving water and preventing flooding with sponge city design principles across China

-Urban areas often have to deal with flooding caused by heavy rain, high tides or swollen rivers, and sponge city design can mitigate or prevent such events by providing the area with the ability to naturally absorb the water.
-A well-considered sponge city will reduce the frequency and severity of floods, improve water quality and reduce water waste while also improving air quality and reducing the urban heat island effect.
-In addition, the green spaces and water bodies incorporated can provide relaxing amenity spaces for people as well as havens for wildlife.
-Chapman Taylor has been involved in the design of several major projects in China using sponge city principles, some of the most recent of which can be seen below.
+Urban areas often deal with flooding caused by heavy rain, high tides, or swollen rivers, and sponge city design can mitigate or prevent such events by providing the area with the ability to naturally absorb water.
+A well-considered sponge city will reduce the frequency and severity of floods, improve water quality, and reduce water waste while also improving air quality and reducing the urban heat island effect.
+In addition, the green spaces and water bodies incorporated can provide relaxing amenity spaces for people and havens for wildlife.

 Xiong'an New Area, Xiong'an, China